microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 interface AppMetadata {
 	/**
-	 * Whether or not the field should be ignored by search.
+	 * Whether or not nodes of this type should be ignored by search.
 	 * @defaultValue `false`
 	 */
 	searchIgnore?: boolean;